CUUATS/lrtp/content/existing-conditions/demographics/index.md

 date: 2018-01-25T15:33:10-06:00
 draft: true
 weight: 10
+bannerHeading: Demographics
+bannerText: The Champaign-Urbana Urbanized Area is a diverse region spanning 47 square miles and containing a population of more than 145,000 people in east-central Illinois.
 ---
 The Champaign-Urbana Urbanized Area is a diverse region spanning 47 square miles and containing a population of more than 145,000 people in east-central